Fin Del Camino: Summary

 After setting off the fire alarm which forces T-Bag to leave the hotel, Michael, Sucre and Bellick stalk the two agents following T-Bag down a busy Panama City street.
 When Mahone attempts to join the fray, Lincoln suddenly strikes Mahone and drags him out of sight.
 The two fight, which Lincoln wins, before Mahone suddenly attacks him again and successfully captures him.

 After T-Bag enters a building, Michael, Sucre and Bellick disarm the agents, who were following T-Bag, and eventually tie them up in an alley.
 Although Michael is suspicious of the two agents, he follows Sucre and Bellick into the building.
 It turns out to be a trap when T-Bag locks them in a room with a murdered prostitute as the police sirens draw near.
 They escape but Bellick is shot in the leg by T-Bag and is hindered from moving.
 As Bellick gets arrested by the Panamanian police, Michael and Sucre successfully capture T-Bag after he is hit by a car.
 While Sucre looks for a car, T-Bag refuses to reply Michael's questions about his "new friends".
 Sucre successfully hotwires an automobile and the three begin their trip to the American embassy, where they will leave T-Bag.
 However, T-Bag grabs a nearby screwdriver and stabs Sucre, which causes Michael to crash their car.

 Leaving Sucre to a bystander to take him to a hospital, Michael chases T-Bag to a shack by a river.
 The two fight before Michael stabs T-Bag in his right arm and nails it to the floor.
 The police arrive at the shack, the police arrest T-Bag.
 After Michael leaves with the money and returns to the 'Christina Rose' to find his brother missing.
 As he attempts to make telephone inquiries to local hospitals to find Sucre, Michael receives a call from Lincoln.
 Lincoln tells Michael that he is sorry before giving Mahone the phone.
 Mahone tells Michael that he had captured Lincoln and that he needs to disappear as well.
 He gives Michael an ultimatum; his ship and the five million dollars (his plan) for his brother's life.

 Reception

 On its original airdate, the episode was watched by an average of 8.01 million viewers, which was one of the lowest audience figures received by the series.
 In total viewership, the show was ranked behind ABC's Dancing With the Stars and a repeat episode of Deal or No Deal on NBC in its 8:00 pm timeslot.
 Overall, the episode obtained 5.2% household rating and 8% household share, with a 3.3/9 rating for the 18-49 demographic.

-Trivia

-John Abruzzi briefly appears in a flashback.